|

 Limited edition, with letterpress cover designed and printed by Lisa

-Rappoport, available in January 2008 directly from the author, $20
+Rappoport, available directly from the author, $20

 (shipping and handling included).
 Contact for postal information.